tksy1227/MAD24_P04_Team4/README.md

 New concepts used: MPAndroidChart
 Feature/Enhancement done by: Jacob

-4. Timer Enhancement & Widget - Allow users to access the feature outside of the app through a widget Concepts used: CountdownTimer, RecyclerView, Databases, Widget New concepts used: Widget
+4. Timer Enhancement & Widget - Allow users to access the feature outside of the app through a widget.
+Concepts used: CountdownTimer, RecyclerView, Databases, Widget New concepts used: Widget
 Feature/Enhancement done by: Chloe